-- (1) Subject to subclauses (2) and (3), a person who ordinarily resides in the State of Victoria may leave the premises where they ordinarily reside to: - (a) attend work (whether paid or voluntary, including for charitable or religious purposes); or - (b) obtain a childcare or early childhood service; or - (c) obtain educational services, which includes going to primary or secondary school and outside school hours care, but does not include higher education services unless otherwise provided in subclause (3). - (2) A person may leave the premises under subclause (1)(a) only if: - (a) it is not reasonably practicable for the person to work from the premises where they ordinarily reside; and - (b) the person is: - (i) an authorised worker, works for an authorised provider, or is required to attend a closed work premises, each as defined in, and provided they are permitted to do so, under the Restricted Activity Directions (Victoria); or - (ii) attending work in another State or Territory and the person complies with the requirements under that State's or Territory's laws. - (3) A person may leave the premises under subclause (1)(c) only: - (a) if it is not reasonably practicable for the person to obtain educational services from the premises where they ordinarily reside; and
+- (c) to attend work (whether paid or voluntary, including for charitable or religious purposes); or - (d) to obtain a childcare or early childhood service; or - (e) to obtain educational services, which includes going to primary or secondary school and outside school hours care, but does not include higher education services unless otherwise provided in subclause (3). - (2) A person may leave the premises under subclause (1)(a) only if: - (a) it is not reasonably practicable for the person to work from the premises where they ordinarily reside; and

+- (b) the person is: - (i) an authorised worker, works for an authorised provider, or is required to attend a closed work premises, each as defined in, and provided they are permitted to do so, under the Restricted Activity Directions (Victoria); or - (ii) attending work in another State or Territory and the person complies with the requirements under that State's or Territory's laws. - (3) A person may leave the premises under subclause (1)(c) only: - (a) if it is not reasonably practicable for the person to obtain educational services from the premises where they ordinarily reside; and - (b) for school educational services (including at a school or non-school senior secondary provider and outside school hours care services), if the person: - (i) has: - (A) two parents or guardians and both of them are; or - (B) a single parent or guardian and that parent or guardian is, an authorised worker or work for an authorised provider and:

-- (b) for school educational services (including at a school or non-school senior secondary provider and outside school hours care services), if the person: - (i) has: - (A) two parents or guardians and both of them are; or - (B) a single parent or guardian and that parent or guardian is, an authorised worker or work for an authorised provider and: - (C) are not working from the premises; or - (D) are working from the premises and are unable to make alternative supervision arrangements for the person leaving the premises to attend school educational services; or - (ii) is a vulnerable child or young person; or - (iii) is a secondary school student attending an assessment that is approved to proceed on site as specified in the Authorised Provider and Authorised Worker List; and - (c) for higher education services, if it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses where the students do not have alternative options to complete the study by the end of the year.
+- (C) are not working from the premises; or - (D) are working from the premises and are unable to make alternative supervision arrangements for the person leaving the premises to attend school educational services; or - (ii) is a vulnerable child or young person; or - (iii) is a secondary school student attending an assessment that is approved to proceed on site as specified in the Authorised Provider and Authorised Worker List; and - (c) for higher education services, if it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses where the students do not have alternative options to complete the study by the end of the year.

-9 Leaving premises for exercise
+9 Leaving premises or entering the State of Victoria for exercise

-- (1) A person who ordinarily resides in the State of Victoria may leave the premises to exercise, but must: - (a) only exercise at a facility that is not prohibited by, and provided they comply with any requirements of, the Restricted Activity Directions (Victoria); and - (b) comply with the gathering restrictions in clause 11; and - (c) take reasonable steps to maintain a distance of 1.5 metres from all other persons. - (2) Subclause (1)(c) does not prevent a person from walking with other persons for the purposes of exercise where this is permitted in accordance with the gathering restrictions in clause 11(4)(a)(iii).
+- (1) A person who: - (a) ordinarily resides in the State of Victoria may leave the premises; or - (b) does not have an ordinary place of residence in the State of Victoria and is not temporarily residing in the State of Victoria, may enter the State of Victoria, - to exercise, but must: - (c) only exercise at a facility that is not prohibited by, and provided they comply with any requirements of, the Restricted Activity Directions (Victoria); and - (d) comply with the gathering restrictions in clause 11; and - (e) take reasonable steps to maintain a distance of 1.5 metres from all other persons. - (2) Subclause (1)(c) does not prevent a person from walking with other persons for the purposes of exercise where this is permitted in accordance with the gathering restrictions in clause 11(4)(a)(iii).

-10 Leaving premises for other reasons
+10 Leaving premises or entering the State of Victoria for other reasons in the following circumstances: